Professional/Short course Asthma Care and Management

 Assessment

+A written assignment demonstrating knowledge and understanding of a specific area of treatment/intervention to a person living with asthma (3,000 word maximum).
 The essay should include the pathophysiology of asthma and how effective the treatment/intervention is in order to meet the person's healthcare needs.
 The essay should clearly demonstrate understanding of the role of the practitioners in enhancing future practice.

 Prices and dates